e-schultz/not-a-robot-vault/daily/the morning pages/2021-02-12 - The Morning Pages.md

 # Transcription Tools

-I've been using [[Otter.ai|Otter.ai]] for transcribing meetings at work, which has been a real life saver, and really useful work work settings as I can record meetings as they go.
+[[I've been using Otter.ai for transcribing meetings at work, which has been a real life saver]], and really useful work work settings as I can record meetings as they go.

 Kim Crayton just tweeted about looking for Voulnteers to transcribe podcasts, and mentioned [[oTranscribe]] [otranscribe.com](https://otranscribe.com/),